 Because power outages are normal during and after a hurricane, the CDC recommends printing all the important online resources you find so they’re accessible.
 Place these resources in your business’s emergency preparedness portfolio so they’re simple to find.

-- National Weather Service: Managed by the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service will keep you updated on the latest weather developments as a storm approaches and moves through your area.
-The best way to ensure that you receive these updates is with a NOAA Weather Radio All Hazards, or weather radio, which uses the Federal Communication Commission’s Emergency Alert System to provide official information about warnings, watches and other hazards 24 hours a day.
+Managed by the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service will keep you updated on the latest weather developments as a storm approaches and moves through your area.
+The best way to ensure that you receive these updates is with a NOAA Weather Radio All Hazards, or weather radio, which uses the Federal Communication Commission’s Emergency Alert System to provide official information about warnings, watches, and other hazards 24 hours a day.

 The National Weather Service operates that National Hurricane Center, whose website features a map of the latest tropical storm activity, links to valuable resources, and tips to prepare and stay safe.

-- Polygon: Polygon is a disaster recovery partner that offers round-the-clock emergency drying services, document restoration and equipment rentals.
+Polygon is a disaster recovery partner that offers round-the-clock emergency drying services, document restoration, and equipment rentals.
 Our affordable drying solutions revolutionized the way businesses restore their buildings after experiencing water damage while saving money and time.
-Emergency rental equipment includes desiccant dehumidifiers, DX units, chillers, heaters and filter modules.
+Emergency rental equipment includes desiccant dehumidifiers, DX units, chillers, heaters, and filter modules.
 With 20 offices throughout the U.S., Polygon delivers its solutions to your door and manages the logistics so you can focus on your recovery efforts.

 A comprehensive business continuity plan is crucial for reopening your doors after a storm.
 Talk to a specialist at Polygon today to learn how our restoration services will support your business in the wake of a disaster.